Coffee should be avoided by those who are Celiac and many who suffer from wheat sensitivity as it contains

-One of the most important pieces of information I learned at a recent Conference concerned the surprising connection between gluten and coffee.
+There is a surprising connection between gluten and coffee that is by and large ignored by the health community.
 This revelation holds ramifications for other autoimmune disorders as well.

 The problem has nothing to do with caffeine, so decaf coffee would be included in this discussion.